-- Operational risk: the risk of direct, or indirect, loss due to inadequate or - failed internal processes, people and systems, or external events.
-Financial crime risk: the risk that we are used to further financial crime, including money laundering, sanctions evasion, terrorist financing, bribery - Strategic risk: the risk of loss or damage due to decisions that impact the long-term interests of our key stakeholders, or from an inability to adapt to external developments. - Legal risk: the risk of loss due to legal deficiencies in contracts; failure to take appropriate measures to protect assets; failure to manage legal disputes appropriately; failure to assess or implement the requirements of a change of law; or failure to comply with law or regulation or to discharge duties or responsibilities created by law or regulation. - Reputational risk: the risk of damage to the way our reputation and brand are perceived by the public, clients, government, colleagues, - Model risk: the risk of loss from decisions mainly based on results of models due to errors in their design, application or use.
+- Operational risk: the risk of direct, or indirect, loss due to inadequate or failed internal processes, people and systems, or external events. - failed internal processes, people and systems, or external events.

+Financial crime risk: the risk that we are used to further financial crime, including money laundering, sanctions evasion, terrorist financing, bribery and corruption. - Strategic risk: the risk of loss or damage due to decisions that impact the long-term interests of our key stakeholders, or from an inability to adapt to external developments. - Legal risk: the risk of loss due to legal deficiencies in contracts; failure to take appropriate measures to protect assets; failure to manage legal disputes appropriately; failure to assess or implement the requirements of a change of law; or failure to comply with law or regulation or to discharge duties or responsibilities created by law or regulation. - Reputational risk: the risk of damage to the way our reputation and brand are perceived by the public, clients, government, colleagues, investors, or any other interested party. - Model risk: the risk of loss from decisions mainly based on results of models due to errors in their design, application or use.